PHERAstar FSX

 Protein-protein and protein-nucleic acid interactions take place at almost every level in cells.
 This includes membrane protein communication (like receptor-ligand binding), signal transduction (like G-protein cascades), regulation of gene expression, epigenetics (like histone-modifying activity), etc.

-The mechanistic analysis focuses on receptor organization on the membrane of cells, in particular on receptor oligomerization as a means to mediate signaling.
+This mechanistic analysis focuses on receptor organization on the membrane of cells, in particular on receptor oligomerization as a means to mediate signaling.

 Downstream signaling products can be used as biomarkers.
 Their analysis can identify aberrant signaling pathways that possibly play a significant role in inflammatory, metabolic and neurologic diseases.
-HTRF-based biomarker analysis can be hence used to test the efficacy of compounds that specifically target these diseases.
+HTRF-based biomarker analysis can be used to test the efficacy of compounds that specifically target these diseases.
 Examples for biomarker analysis include “Detection of human tau protein aggregation” in neurodegenerative diseases, and “Development of a rapid HTRF insulin assay” for metabolic diseases, in particular diabetes mellitus.

 However, optimizing receptor binding kinetics can be highly beneficial for drug discovery since association and dissociation rates impact drug efficiency and the occurrence of side effects.
 Moreover, efficacy can be improved, and the duration of action can be prolonged.
 Finally, binding kinetics seem to play a role in biased agonism.